flyteorg/flyte/rfc/system/2995-performance-benchmarking.md

 ## 1 Executive Summary

 In designing a performance benchmarking framework for Flyte it is important to clearly define the goal.
-A naive suggestion may to "make workflows execute faster", but that could be easier to attain by horizontally or vertically scaling k8s clusters in most scenarios rather than improve Flyte performance.
+A naive suggestion may be to "make workflows execute faster", but that could be easier to attain by horizontally or vertically scaling k8s clusters in most scenarios rather than improve Flyte performance.
 We argue that directing effort at making workflow executions faster is the wrong approach.
 Rather, the primary focus should be to reduce the overhead that Flyte imposes on workflow evaluations.
 In purusing this goal, we then achieve better efficiency and faster workflow evaluations.

 To these ends, we first attempt to quantify this overhead by presenting an approach for a lower-bound estimation of node and workflow level overhead.
 We then dive into infrastructure scopped metrics to identify what exactly within Flyte incurs the overhead by proposing integration of a distributing tracing solution to provide a fine-grained time-series breakdown of workflow evaluations.
 With these robust metrics, we design an experimental setup which provides diversity in k8s / Flyte environments and faciitates benchmarking problematic Flyte workflows.
 This process, and the specific components thereof, are intended to be easily understandable, objective, and reproducible to ensure utility for both dynamic performance analysis in production environments and static benchmarking of feature proposals.